Johan0425/oceans-react-challenge/README.md

 # Oceans React Challenge

+"""
+This project is currently being developed to be fully implemented as a full-stack solution on AWS.
+The application is hosted at: https://main.d2y65hwl2if97r.amplifyapp.com/ Further updates and enhancements are planned to leverage AWS services for scalability and performance.
+"""

 ## Overview

 The `oceans-react-challenge` is a React-based application designed to showcase modern web development practices.
 This project demonstrates the use of React components, state management, API integration, and additional features to create a functional and user-friendly interface.
 It also includes comprehensive documentation and tools to ensure a seamless developer experience.